Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychtoolboxKernelDriver.md

 from "kextload", or it fails for some other reason:

 https://developer.apple.com/library/content/technotes/tn2459/\_index.html

+If you are using macOS 10.14 "Mojave", the driver will not load at all unless
+you disable SIP.
+Apple put additional obstacles in our way, because Apple!

+If you use some of the latest and most overprized Apple computers with some
+models of "AMD Radeon Pro" 500 series RX gpu's and Psychtoolbox doesn't recognize
+your graphics card, you may need to install this updated driver instead:

+/[PathToPsychtoolbox](PathToPsychtoolbox)/Psychtoolbox/[PsychHardware](PsychHardware)/[PsychtoolboxKernelDriverUpTodDate](PsychtoolboxKernelDriverUpTodDate)\_Unsigned.kext.zip

+This driver is not yet cryptographically signed or attestated by us, so macOS may
+throw extra obstacles into your way, e.g., not loading the driver automatically at
+system boot, requiring you to do it manually with a kextload or kexttool command
+from a terminal window.
+Disable SIP and other than that, good luck!

+Another limitation on Apples latest "masterpieces" is that auto-detection of screen
+to video output mappings may not work reliably on multi-display setups.
+Read how
+to work around this in "help [DisplayOutputMappings](DisplayOutputMappings)".

 # How to upgrade with a more recent version, bundled with a new version of Psychtoolbox